lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:b67a5ea0d3
 ## dictionary

-The `countries` and `capitals` lists are again available in the script.
-It's your job to convert this data to a dictionary where the country names are the keys and the capitals are the corresponding values.
+Another common type is a dictionary.
 As a refresher, here is a recipe for creating a dictionary:

 ```
 my_dict = {